 April: Pink Moon

-Today, we use many of these ancient month names as Full Moon names.
-A common explanation is that Colonial Americans adopted many of the Native American names and incorporated them into the modern calendar.
+Today, we use many of these ancient month names as Full Moon names, and many of them come from the Colonial Americans adopting Native American names into their calendars.

 Although the most commonly used Full Moon names are English interpretations of Native American names, some are also Celtic, Anglo-Saxon, medieval English, and Neo-Pagan.